gh-ost00/SharePoint_Exposed/Readme.md

-# 📝 Proof of Concept (POC): SharePoint Vulnerability Detection
+# 📝 Proof OF Concept (POC): SharePoint Vulnerability Detection

 This repository contains a step-by-step guide to identify SharePoint installations and validate vulnerabilities.
 The goal is to automate the process of finding vulnerable SharePoint instances and testing them for potential security issues.